mixuala/fishbowl/dev-notes.md

 x- ZOOM LINK VALIDATION:  REQUIRES QUERY STRING

 ### feature requests
+- add GameRoundBegin dismiss to localstorage, ignore on page reload
 - add latecomer to game
 - audio drop out when multiple people talking x- missed final [ok] before timer expired and didn't get the point, keep scores up at the end of the round